Where is the Best Place to See the Northern Lights?

-Reykjavík, Iceland: Visitors flock to Iceland because of it’s natural wonders, from geothermal hot springs to stunning mountains.
+Visitors flock to Iceland because of its natural wonders, from geothermal hot springs to stunning mountains.
 What’s more, it’s a prime spot to see the northern lights between October and March.
-They even have a aurora museum: Aurora Reykjavík Northern Lights Center.
+They even have a Aurora museum: Aurora Reykjavík Northern Lights Center.

-Shetland, Scotland: Despite typically cloudy skies, the aurora can be seen in Scotland.
+Despite typically cloudy skies, the aurora can be seen in Scotland.
 The best bet lies on the Shetland Islands, which are largely unpolluted by city lights.
-Beyond the aurora, this island is rich with prehistoric history and archaeology, including structures like the Broch of Mousa.
+Beyond the Aurora, this island is rich with prehistoric history and archaeology, including structures like the Broch of Mousa.

 See the Northern Lights with Gondwana Ecotours